Low Energy Levels & Academic Performance

 Effective Time Management Will Reduce Stress

 Stress plays a role in fatigue.
-It can keep a person up at night when the person should be getting deep and healing rest.
-It’s hard on the body because it triggers physiological changes, such as high blood pressure.
-Students who lack energy may find that proper time management really takes the edge off their stress.
-Time management helps people to feel a greater sense of control over their lives.
-To improve time management, students should consider solutions like creating lists of all that they need to do, and then make schedules of their to-do’s using a planner or a calendar.
+For example, it may keep a person up at night, worrying, when the person should be getting deep and healing rest.
+It’s also hard on the body, because it triggers physiological changes, such as high blood pressure.
+According to the ABCnews.com website, time management helps people to feel a greater sense of control over their lives.
+This sense of control reduces stress.
+Students who are having energy problems may find that proper time management really takes the edge off.
+To improve time management and relieve tiring stress, students should create lists of all that they need to do, and then make schedules via pin-up planners, timetables or calendar apps on their smartphones.

 Students Need High Energy